sheronw/SheronW-sNotes/docs/computer science/theory of computation/4-1 Undecidability.md

 Not all binary string could represent valid TM, of course.
 So we could consider them as TMs that accept no string including empty string.

-Then we could construct a table that could represend the characteristic vectors of each languages.
+Then we could construct a table that could represented the characteristic vectors of each languages.
 Each row means a language and each column is a string, if accept then this cell is 1 and 0 otherwise.

 In order to construct \(L_d\), we are using the same trick in discrete math.
 We could find the diagonal value of this table and flip them.
 For example, if in the table \(M_i\) accepts \(w_i\) then \(w_i\) is not in \(L_d\) .